JesterlJoker/The-Four-Horsemen-Project/README.md

         - It says it all
     - No suicide when being chased by cops
         - It says it all
+    - There will be changes to the rules that will apply to the standard of the said gamemode

     The rules above which will be broken by everyone and anyone in the server will be having a big penalty.
 Of which if an admin has been caught three times will get him demoted.

     Note: Total banning or Banned Forever is only done in certain circumstances(i.e cheating, hacking, and constant bugging).
 Bans will be as short as 1 day and as long as 6 months, in worse case scenario 7 to one year.
 You may still be able to logged in into the server but you will be locked into the ban island which is also the admin island.
 Ban players can still talk to the admins but not on everyone else.
 Banned players will not be able to use commands.